SAP/spartacus-docs/_pages/fsa/fsa-updating-to-version-2.md

 ## Updating FSA Spartacus

-1. Open the `src\app\app.module.ts` file, and remove the following:
+1. Go to the `package.json` at the root of your project and upgrade FSA SPA versions to the:

     ```shell
     "@spartacus/fsa-schematics": "^2.0.0",